daniel-murse/S-GAIN/README.md

 ####

 - **models:** Contains the different models.
 Currently only contains S-GAIN.
+- **models/IDEAL2025/s_gain_TFv1_FP32_init_only.py:** The S-GAIN imputer.
+This version is associated with the IDEAL 2025 paper, it uses TensorFlow 1.x, FP32 precision and only applies sparse initialization.
 - **models/s_gain_TFv2_INT8.py:** The S-GAIN imputer.
 This version uses TensorFlow 2.x and INT8 precision.
 - **models/s_gain_TFv1_FP32.py:** The S-GAIN imputer.
 This version uses TensorFlow 1.x and FP32 precision.